A Microfinance Program for Woman

 · Reduce PARO event costs and equipment rental

-One of the key elements of a Lending Circle is that members also provide access to loan loans. support ranging from $500 to $5,000.
+One of the key elements of a Lending Circle is that members also provide access to loans and support ranging from $500 to $5,000.
 Lending Circle members are involved in reviewing and approving loan applications from PARO members prior to even if they are validated.
 Peer loans have helped many members of Circles to grow their businesses and set new goals for the future.

 Why apply for a Peer Loan?